1st Reconnaissance Battalion: New Britain, December 1943

 Forming the southern of the Bismarck Sea and the Bismarck Archipelago, the island of New Britain was focused for seizure by General MacArthur as it would mean control of the Vitiaz and Dampier Straits.
 Planning began and decision was made to first seize Arawe Peninsula, an island, a town, a plantation and the Japanese occupation forces situated on the southern coast, sixty miles south across island from Cape Gloucester.
 Cape Gloucester was tasked for seizure by Major General William H. Rupertus, the landing force commander of the northern elements.

 General Rupertus turned to his scout company's chief, 1st Lieutenant John D. Bradbeer, to lead a team of several Marine scouts to conduct amphibious reconnaissance patrols of New Britain.
 D-Day was determined on December 26, 1943.
-They landed on New Britain on September 24, 1943, at night by rubber boats from three PT boats #110, #325 and #327 of Motor Torepedo Boat Squadron 21, bringing Royal Australian Navy Lieutenant Kirkwall Smith, a former Australian coastwatcher who knew the area, and two natives.
+They landed on New Britain on September 24, 1943, at night by rubber boats from three PT boats, #110, #325 and #327 of the Motor Torepedo Boat Squadron 21, bringing Royal Australian Navy Lieutenant Kirkwall Smith, a former Australian coastwatcher who knew the area, and two natives.

 For nine days, they paddled throughout the prospective landing beaches, locating coastal-defense guns, sketched the beaches and evaded the Japanese patrols in the area.
-Upon time of return to their PT boat pickup, they couldn't establish radio contact, so they paddled out into the Dampier Strait until they were able to get contact by radio to arrange recovery.
+Upon time of return to their PT boat pickup, they could not establish radio contact, so they paddled out into the Dampier Strait until they were able to get contact by radio to arrange recovery.
 Bradbeer's patrol were able to uncover that Japanese troop strength on New Britain was about seventy-five hundred men.

 Forty-five days later of November 1943, Bradbeer accompanied Lieutenants Firm and Smith, and Ensign Gipe (a Navy hydrographer) and their small team and again landed from three PT boats on other proposed beaches.
-However, never landing on the proposed landing beach, it was quickly negated due to the cliffs just inland from the beach.
+However, they never landing on the proposed landing beach, as it was quickly negated due to the cliffs just inland from the beach.

-By December 26, 1943, six days prior to D-Day, or D-6, Bradbeer and 1st Lieutenant Joseph A.L.
-Fournier split the recon patrol, taking their six Marines to reconnoiter remaining portions of the island; Bradbeer and his team went north, Fournier's team reconned the south.
+By December 26, 1943, six days prior to D-Day, or D-6, Bradbeer and 1st Lieutenant Joseph A. L. Fournier split the recon patrol, taking their six Marines to reconnoiter remaining portions of the island; Bradbeer and his team went north, Fournier's team reconned the south.
 Hours later, they both confirmed the usability of the selected landing beaches, reporting them only lightly defended.
-Momentarily within a few more hours both teams were recovered by their PT boats.
+Within a few more hours both teams were recovered by their PT boats.
 While returning, a Japanese barge opened fire onto Bradbeer's PT boat, injuring three of the PT crew personnel.
 US Navy Lieutenant Paul T. Rennell, the PT boat's captain, was able to break contact and evade the Japanese safely.
 The reconnaissance they provided was the third and the last preliminary amphibious reconnaissance for the New Britain operation.